MozillaFoundation/foundation.mozilla.org/network-api/networkapi/minisites/README.md

 ## Stream blocks

-In addition to the standard Wagtail-supplied blocks, `models.py` defines the following custom blocks that can be used to build out content on pages:
+In addition to the standard Wagtail-supplied blocks, the `customblocks.py` files defines the following custom blocks that can be used to build out content on pages:

 #### 1. LinkButtonBlock